grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 1. Look for partial blocks in the logs.
 Example Loki query: `{cluster="<cluster>",namespace="<namespace>",container="compactor"} |= "skipped partial block"`
 1. Pick a block and note its ID (`block` field in log entry) and tenant ID (`org_id` in log entry)
-1. Find the bucket used by the Mimir cluster, such as checking the configured `blocks_storage_bucket_name` if you are using Jsonnet.
+1. Find the bucket used by the Fire cluster, such as checking the configured `blocks_storage_bucket_name` if you are using Jsonnet.
-1. Find out which Mimir component operated on the block last (e.g. uploaded by ingester/compactor, or deleted by compactor)
+1. Find out which Fire component operated on the block last (e.g. uploaded by ingester/compactor, or deleted by compactor)
    1. Determine when the partial block was uploaded: `gsutil ls -l gs://${BUCKET}/${TENANT_ID}/${BLOCK_ID}`.
-Alternatively you can use `ulidtime` command from Mimir tools directory `ulidtime ${BLOCK_ID}` to find block creation time.
+Alternatively you can use `ulidtime` command from Fire tools directory `ulidtime ${BLOCK_ID}` to find block creation time.
    1. Search in the logs around that time to find the log entry from when the compactor created the block ("compacted blocks" for log message)
    1. From the compactor log entry you found, pick the job ID from the `groupKey` field, f.ex. `0@9748515562602778029-merge--1645711200000-1645718400000`
    1. Then search the logs for the job ID and look for an entry with the message "compaction job failed", this will show that the compactor failed uploading the block
    1. If you found a failed compaction job, as outlined in the previous step, try searching for a corresponding log message (for the same job ID) "compaction job succeeded".
 This will mean that the compaction job was retried successfully.
 Note: this should produce a different block ID from the failed upload.
 1. Investigate if it was a partial upload or partial delete
    1. If it was a partial delete or an upload failed by a compactor you can safely mark the block for deletion, and compactor will delete the block.
-You can use `markblocks` command from Mimir tools directory: `markblocks -mark deletion -allow-partial -tenant <tenant> <blockID>` with correct backend (eg. GCS: `-backend gcs -gcs.bucket-name <bucket-name>`) configuration.
+You can use `markblocks` command from Fire tools directory: `markblocks -mark deletion -allow-partial -tenant <tenant> <blockID>` with correct backend (eg. GCS: `-backend gcs -gcs.bucket-name <bucket-name>`) configuration.
    1. If it was a failed upload by an ingester, but not later retried (ingesters are expected to retry uploads until succeed), further investigate
 1. Prevent the issue from reoccurring by enabling automatic partial block cleanup.
 This can be enabled with the `-compactor.partial-block-deletion-delay` flag.
 It takes a duration as an argument.
 If a partial block persists past the specified duration, the compactor will automatically delete it.
 One can monitor automatic cleanup of partial blocks via the `cortex_compactor_blocks_marked_for_deletion_total{reason="partial"}` counter.

-### MimirQueriesIncorrect
+### FireQueriesIncorrect

 _TODO: this runbook has not been written yet._

-### MimirInconsistentRuntimeConfig
+### FireInconsistentRuntimeConfig

-This alert fires if multiple replicas of the same Mimir service are using a different runtime config for a longer period of time.
+This alert fires if multiple replicas of the same Fire service are using a different runtime config for a longer period of time.

-The Mimir runtime config is a config file which gets live reloaded by Mimir at runtime.
-In order for Mimir to work properly, the loaded config is expected to be the exact same across multiple replicas of the same Mimir service (eg. distributors, ingesters, ...).
+The Fire runtime config is a config file which gets live reloaded by Fire at runtime.
+In order for Fire to work properly, the loaded config is expected to be the exact same across multiple replicas of the same Fire service (eg. distributors, ingesters, ...).
 When the config changes, there may be short periods of time during which some replicas have loaded the new config and others are still running on the previous one, but it shouldn't last for more than few minutes.

 How to **investigate**: